-Afghanistan earthquake: At least 250 killed and scores wounded in Paktika province
+Afghan earthquake: At least 280 killed and scores wounded, says state media

 - Published

-A powerful earthquake has killed at least 250 people and left scores injured in Afghanistan, a local official has told the BBC.
+A powerful earthquake has killed at least 280 people and left scores injured in Afghanistan, according to the country's state news agency.

-Pictures shared on social media showed people on stretchers, rubble and ruined homes in Paktika province.
+Pictures shared on social media showed people on stretchers, rubble and ruined homes in the eastern Paktika province.

-A local government official told the BBC the death toll of more than 250 was likely to rise, and that more than 150 others had been injured.
+A report by the Bakhtar News Agency said the death toll was likely to rise, adding more than 600 people were injured.

 The quake struck about 44km (27 miles) from the south-eastern city of Khost.